mxinden/homepage/content/blog/2020-03-28-elimination-backoff-stack.md

-A lock-free elimination back-off stack wraps a lock-free Treiber stack, but instead of simply exponentially backing off on `compare_and_set` failures, it uses something called an elimination array to back-off in both space and time.
+A lock-free elimination back-off stack wraps a lock-free Treiber stack, but instead of simply exponentially backing off on `compare_and_set` failures, it uses something called an elimination array to back-off in space instead of time.

 ### Elimination Array

-A stack allows two operations: `push` and `pop`.
+The stack datastructure allows two operations: `push` and `pop`.
 A `push` followed by a `pop` leaves a given stack in the same state as it was before the two operations.
 Thus the two operations *cancel out*.
-An elimination array is a fixed size array where each slot enables a thread executing a `push` operation to hand its item over to a thread executing a `pop` operation.
+An elimination array is a fixed size array where each slot enables a thread executing a `push` operation to hand its item over to a thread executing a `pop` operation *canceling* the two out.
+A reasonable size for the elimination array would be the amount of threads operating on the datastructure.

 ``` markdown